 As a young adult in your twenties or thirties, the death of a parent can be one of the most significant losses that you have encountered and can be accompanied by a longing for more time, shared experiences and connection.
 At a moment in life in which young adults are defining and refining their personal and professional selves, the death of a parent can unsettle the expectation and promise of the future.
 There are ways for you to commemorate the important role that a parent played in your life, maintain your connection to them and integrate their memory into your existence.

 Here are some suggestions for coping with the death of a parent from cancer as a young adult:

 Understand that grief manifests itself differently for each individual.
-Some individuals express grief outwardly while others internalize their grief.
-Even within a family unit, you may find that certain family members would like to feel connected by being around others, while other family members will remove themselves from a social situation in order to grieve on their own.
+Everyone grieves differently and in their own time.
+Some individuals may express their grief outwardly while others may do so privately.
 There is no right or wrong way to grieve.
-It is important during this time to understand that the whole family has been affected by the death of your parent, so be kind to yourself and to others.
+Knowing that everyone in your family has been affected by the death of your parent, work to be kind, compassionate and accepting of yourself and others.

 Talk about your grief.
 Communicating about your grief and sharing your feelings with family members and friends can help you cope with the loss of a parent.
 Asking questions, sharing and acknowledging different grief narratives will honor the experience of the loss.